 Bob explained that he has a gut feeling that his great-grandfather Thomas and FM were "probably brothers".
 Probably brothers?
 A gut feeling?
 "Do you have documentary evidence of any kind which can show the connection?", I asked.
 "No", came the reply, "but I do have lots of information about FM.".

 The facts as they stand:

-1. Bob is very fortunate to have the 1849 immigration record which details the arrival of Thomas, Thomas's wife, and their two daughters, elder sisters of Bob's grandfather.
-(Bob's grandfather was born in the United States.
+1. Bob is very fortunate to have the 1849 immigration record which details the arrival of his great-grandfather Thomas, Thomas's wife, and their two daughters, elder sisters of Bob's grandfather.
+Bob's grandfather was born in the United States.
 Given the date of 1849 I am already wondering a little about this as it relates to his grandfather; however, I have no idea how old Bob is, so...

 2. Although Bob has no birth record for his great-grandfather Thomas, he has surmised that Thomas was born in Ireland about 1800/1801, because on the immigration record Thomas's recorded age is given as 48 years.
 (Note: the recorded age on such a document is not always strictly accurate.)

-3. The biography indicates FM was born in Ireland in 1845, and he had one brother who survived to adulthood.
+3. The biography indicates FM was born in Ireland in 1845, and FM had one brother who survived to adulthood.

 4. Again, without a record, Bob says his great-grandfather Thomas and FM were brothers, born of the same mother.